 ACT Strategies: Math Section Tips

 Unlike the SAT, the ACT test will not provide a sheet of formulas for you to use for working out problems.
 This means that you will have to memorize these formulas.
-Make flashcards that match formulas to the particular type of question they work out.
+Make flashcards that match formulas to the particular type of math question they work out.
 As you memorize the formulas, start taking practice tests where you don’t allow yourself any outside help from formula sheets.
 This will replicate the conditions you will experience on test day.

 Use Diagrams to Eliminate Answers